 Great Nearby Campsite: Hocking Hills State Park

-Hocking River RV Park offers 29 spaces with electric out in the country but close to town, too.
+Hocking River RV Park offers 29 spaces with electricity out in the country but close to town, too.
 It’s just minutes from Cedar Falls and other attractions like Old Man’s Cave and Ash Cave.
 All sites are 54-feet-long pull-throughs, in a straight row along the Hocking River.
 There are fire rings and picnic tables and a dump station.

 Ohio Waterfall Vibes Score: 9.3/10

 #3 Amphitheater Falls

 The Clifton Gorge State Nature Preserve is majestic any time of year, but Amphitheater Falls typically dries up during the summer.
 During rainier months, expect a pretty low-flow waterfall over a limestone bluff with a crest of about 3 feet and a height of 25 feet.
 It’s easy to reach and one of many attractive natural features in the unique limestone gorge.

 Location: Near the town of Yellow Springs in western Ohio.